PARAGLIDING

 NEW PILOTS

-The committee will – upon request and evaluation only – grant a basic licensed pilot permission to fly under mentorship of a senior pilot, with site experience, for a period of 12 months.
+The committee will – upon request and evaluation only – grant a Basic Licensed pilot permission to fly under mentorship of a senior pilot.
+The Basic License needs to be upgraded to a Sport License.

 The site has been graded as advanced by senior pilots in an attempt to keep low airtime pilots safe.
-All three parts of the flying process – launching, flying, landing – require good control, forward planning and decision making in flight, and excellent judgement of glide for tight landings.
+All three parts of the flying process – launching, flying, landing – require good control, forward planning and excellent judgement of glide for tight landings.
+Please always notify your mentor of your intention to fly, do not just show up at the site until you have the required experience / license grade.

 Pilots under mentorship need to take extra care during change of season (August to November) as the area is renowned for rough thermals and big dusties.
 It is recommended to remain on the ground between 12 and 3pm and fly early morning or late afternoon only.